20 Ag Careers That May Surprise You

-The National Institute of Food and Agriculture says 74 percent of agricultural job growth through 2015 is expected in business and science occupations; 15 percent in agriculture and forestry production; and 11 percent in education, communication and governmental services.
+The National Institute of Food and Agriculture says 74% of agricultural job growth through 2015 is expected in business and science occupations; 15% in agriculture and forestry production; and 11% in education, communication and governmental services.

 Neef and Will Collins, who teaches an agricultural careers course at the Chicago Ag Sciences school, share the following ag careers that students and the general public may overlook: